MCxQC/Hello-World/README.md

   >    - **1:** Hidden windows are detected.
   >
   > - **WinActive**
-  >    - **0** Not monitoring if the window is active or not.
+  >    - **0:** Not monitoring if the window is active or not.
 (Default)
-  >    - **1** Call "Function_Created" on window activation.
-Call 'Function_Terminated' when it deactivates.
+  >    - **1:** Call "Function_Created" on window activation.
+Call "Function_Terminated" when it deactivates.
 Setting WinActive to 1 automatically sets the mode to 4, and vice versa.
   >
   > - **WinMinMax**
   >    - **Null:** Not monitoring WinMinMax